Westport, Connecticut: Private schools

 Greens Farms Academy, located in the 1920s Vanderbilt estate overlooking Long Island Sound, is a K–12 private preparatory school located in the Greens Farms section of town.

 Media

 Westport's first newspaper dates back to the printing and publication of the first issue of The Saugatuck Journal on December 26, 1828.

 Westport is served by both English-language newspapers and news websites including Westport News and WestportNow.
-The town is also home to a monthly magazine Westport.
+The town is also home to a monthly magazine Westport, and the blog, 06880.

 Infrastructure

 Transportation

 Interstate 95, the Merritt Parkway, and U.S. 1, as well as the Saugatuck River, run through Westport.

 Westport has two train stations, Green's Farms and Westport on the Metro-North Railroad's New Haven Line, which serves Stamford and Grand Central Terminal in New York City or New Haven-Union Station.
 This line is shared with Amtrak trains as it is part of the Northeast Corridor, but no Amtrak services stop at Green's Farms or Westport.
 The nearest Amtrak stations are at Bridgeport (10 miles) and Stamford (12 miles).

 As of 2019, Westport has the highest per capita electric vehicle ownership among municipalities in Connecticut, and #3 overall.